Linux terminal & Bash

 Some of the currently active generative AI tools are:

-• ChatGPT - the original chatbot that started the generative AI trend.
+- ChatGPT - the original chatbot that started the generative AI trend.
 Made by a team of top AI researchers that formed into a company.
-It is unable to provide real references of its statements, and is very often extremely overloaded due to its popularity.
+The newest version, ChatGPT-4 is able to provide sources and references if you specify this in the prompt.
+It also allows the usage of custom GPTs, better suited to specific tasks, like the Python and R Wizard GPTs.

-• Perplexity - an alternative chatbot that is able to provide references for its statements (and you can even pick which ones it uses to give you answers).
+- Perplexity - an alternative chatbot built using ChatGPT-4o and Anthropic’s Claude 3.5 models that is able to provide references for its statements (and you can even pick which ones it uses to give you answers).
 However, it still gives biased output and may get confused with its own answers.

 Question and answer forums